NMStoyanov20/NMStoyanov20/README.md

   <hr>
 <div align="center">

-# Foucus on yourself not others!
+# Focus on yourself not others!

 </div>